Spring in full glory

 Picking wildflowers or morel mushrooms is not allowed.

-Wildflower guidebooks: Stan Tekiela's "Wildflowers in Minnesota," $16.95, has full-page photos of 200 flowers and is
+Wildflower guidebooks: Stan Tekiela's "Wildflowers in Minnesota," $16.95, has full-page photos of 200 flowers and is available at bookstores.

 "Wildflowers of the Northern Great Plains," $19.95, is available from bookstores and University of Minnesota Press.